worldInColors/weather-app/README.md

 - made it so its possible to disable weather items you dont need
 - made it so its posible to re-order items
 - Added light mode colors
+- Added Drag and drop support for mobile
+- Fixed dropdown

 ---